 -

-Start with fit: confirm room scale, door/hall clearance, and seat depth that matches how you actually lounge.
+Start with fit: confirm room scale, delivery access, and seat depth that matches how you actually sit.

 -